Have you considered selling your art, but everyone tells you there is no money in art?

 The internet allows you to reach people around the world.

-Below I am going to talk about 6 starving artist myths to ignore, but before I do that, I want to make it clear that it does take a great deal of effort selling art.
+Below I will talk about six starving artist myths to ignore, but before I do that, I want to clarify that it takes a great deal of effort to sell art.

 For you to make a steady income selling art you will have to: